REDUCING OUR FOOTPRINT FROM THE FACTORY TO YOUR FRONT DOOR

 Speaking of packaging.
 From the bags protecting your clothing in transport, to the boxes you receive your orders in, we are working hard to reduce what we create and use.
 Increasingly, the packaging we use is made from recycled or responsibly sourced materials, with hang tags and care labels getting the same treatment.
 By 2025, all consumer-facing packaging will be 100% reusable, recyclable or compostable.

 And because how you care for your clothes is an important piece of the sustainability puzzle, we offer care guides, repair kits and in-store repair services to help you keep your JACK & JONES clothes in action for as long as possible.
-When it really is time to let go of your favorite t-shirt, top or jeans, we want to help you to do it in the best way and are currently looking into a partnerships for textile recycling.
-This would mean we are able to reuse, repurpose and recycle as much as possible.
-Or, why not rethink the idea of clothes ownership altogether?
-Our new rental platform lets you lease the clothes you love and reduces waste in the process.
+When it really is time to let go of your favorite t-shirt, top or jeans, our partnerships with Fashion to Fiber, I:Collectand Nivogo means we are able to reuse, repurpose and recycle as much as possible.

 TAKING CLIMATE ACTION ACROSS OUR OPERATIONS

 Improving the climate impact of our whole supply chain means making positive changes to the way we operate.
 From our total energy consumption down to which light bulbs we use, every aspect of JACK & JONES is being reviewed and worked on, because it all adds up right?
 We are proud to say that as of 2021, all of our owned and operated buildings are powered by 100% renewable electricity.
-We are going digital for more events, designing new ways to reduce electricity and material use and our holding company HEARTLAND is furthermore building a solar power plant to cover our electricity use with renewable power.
+We are going digital for more events, designing new ways to reduce electricity and material use.

-At our retail stores, we are tackling energy use across lighting, heating, ventilation and aircondition as well as phasing out the use of gas, oil and refrigerants through BESTSELLER’s Store FWD program.
-We have been using energy-saving LED light bulbs since spring 2019 and recently started switching them out for even more efficient ‘smart’ LED bulbs.
+At our retail stores, we are tackling energy use across lighting, heating, ventilation and air conditioning as well as phasing out the use of gas, oil and refrigerants through BESTSELLER’s Store FWD program.
+We have been using energy-saving LED light bulbs for years and we are constantly upgrading our lighting to the most energy efficient ‘smart’ LED bulbs.

 Within our warehouses and distribution centers, we have implemented energy-efficient features like high-speed doors to limit heat loss.
 With e-commerce deliveries, we are transitioning to vehicles powered by biodiesel, hydrogen or electricity.
 Our partnership with Maersk means clothes sent from our manufacturers to local warehouses will be sent by sea using only CO2 neutral fuel.